Ionosphere: Radio communication

 Due to the ability of ionized atmospheric gases to refract high frequency (HF, or shortwave) radio waves, the ionosphere can reflect radio waves directed into the sky back toward the Earth.
 Radio waves directed at an angle into the sky can return to Earth beyond the horizon.
 This technique, called "skip" or "skywave" propagation, has been used since the 1920s to communicate at international or intercontinental distances.
 The returning radio waves can reflect off the Earth's surface into the sky again, allowing greater ranges to be achieved with multiple hops.
 This communication method is variable and unreliable, with reception over a given path depending on time of day or night, the seasons, weather, and the 11-year sunspot cycle.
 During the first half of the 20th century it was widely used for transoceanic telephone and telegraph service, and business and diplomatic communication.
-Due to its relative unreliability, shortwave radio communication has been mostly abandoned by the telecommunications industry, though it remains important for high-latitude communication where satellite-based radio communication is not possible.
+Due to its relative unreliability, shortwave radio communication has been mostly abandoned by the telecommunications industry, though it remains important for high-latitude communication where the availability of satellite-based radio communication may be insufficient.
 Shortwave broadcasting is useful in crossing international boundaries and covering large areas at low cost.
 Automated services still use shortwave radio frequencies, as do radio amateur hobbyists for private recreational contacts and to assist with emergency communications during natural disasters.
 Armed forces use shortwave so as to be independent of vulnerable infrastructure, including satellites, and the low latency of shortwave communications make it attractive to stock traders, where milliseconds count.